 "We have here a marvellous book.
-It is calm, and seems perfectly sincere; and yet is makes larger drafts upon our credulity than any work we ever before met with.
+It is calm, and seems perfectly sincere; and jet it makes larger drafts upon our credulity than any work we ever before met with.
 The old alchemists never conceived of any thing half so strange.
 Spiritualism, with all its wonders, is scarcely a vestibule to what we are intro-

-Splittuinism, with all its wonders, is scatcely a resume to the set of the se
+Spiritualism, with all its wonders, is scaled, a viscolar duced to here.